amazon-contributing/aurora-dsql-benchbase-benchmarking/README.md

 # BenchBase Fork For Aurora DSQL

-This temporary repository is for AWS customers to run TPC-C benchmarking against the newly launched Amazon Aurora DSQL.
+This temporary repository is for AWS customers to run TPC-C benchmarking against the newly launched [Amazon Aurora DSQ](https://aws.amazon.com/rds/aurora/dsql/).
 We will archive this repository once we upstream our modifications to the original [cmu-db/benchbase](https://github.com/cmu-db/benchbase) repository.

 **Table of Contents**